damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 This constant iteration has resulted in a few inconsistencies in our existing API.
 Today we are announcing V4 of our API, which aims to make the API more consistent and more RESTful.
 [Take a look](https://docs.gitlab.com/ee/api/v3_to_v4.html) at the changes in V4 to see what's different.

-We will continue to support v3 of the API until XXXX DATE.
+We will continue to support v3 of the API until August 2017 and so we encourage you to make any necessary changes to applications that use the V3 API.

 ### GitLab CI